gu-lseg/intro-to-programming/source/introduction.rst

 A world of objects
 ==================

 We live in an environment that contains objects and we use language to refer to them.
-Similarly programming involves creating a manipulating objects in an environment.
+Similarly programming involves creating and manipulating objects in an environment.

-Everything in python is an object.
-Turtle for example is an object.
+Python is a programming language and it is used to create and manipulate things in an environment.
+Everything that can exist in python is an object.

 Python consists of two things: